Oluwasetemi/oluwasetemi.dev/src/pages/Array.flat-and-Array.flatMap/index.md

   )
 ```

 The future is here not Just evenly distributed.
-with the two methods, we can flatten an array easily. `flatMap` combines the power of the regular map and flat together.
+With the two methods, we can flatten an array easily. `flatMap` combines the power of the regular map and flat together.

 ```js
 // Infinity can be used to flatten recursively